-Here the bitmap is being drawn three times, the first with no rotation, then rotated clockwise by 22.5°, and finally by 45°, because cmd_rotate operations are cumulative.
-Parts of the bitmap disappeared as it rotates around its top-left corner.
-This version shows what is happening more clearly because transparency has been turned off using a BlendFunc of (SRC_ALPHA, ZERO)
+Here the bitmap is being drawn three times, with 0° , 22.5° , and finally 45° clockwise rotation, because cmd_rotate operations are cumulative.
+Parts of the bitmap disappear as it rotates around its top-left corner.
+This version shows what is happening more clearly because transparency has been turned off using a BlendFunc of (SRC_ALPHA, ZERO):